sangtn0102/stakewars-iii-guide/1-create-wallet-deploy-near-cli.md

 > Note: For security reasons, it is recommended that NEAR-CLI be installed on a different computer than your validator node and that no full access keys be kept on your validator node.

+Below I have installed NEAR-CLI on my personal Linux machine.
+This computer does not have any configuration requirements, and another computer used to run the validator has some minimal hardware requirements, which I will cover in a later post.

 First, let's make sure the linux machine is up-to-date.
 ```
 sudo apt update && sudo apt upgrade -y